 The area is not considered critical wildlife habitat.
-However, this tract provides habitat for a variety of big game species (mule deer, whitetail deer, and pronghorn antelope), predators (coyote, fox, and badger), upland game birds (sharp tail grouse and Hungarian partridge), other non-game mammals, raptors and various songbirds.
+However, these tracts provide habitat for a variety of big game species (mule deer, whitetail deer, and pronghorn antelope), predators (coyote, fox, and badger), upland game birds (sharp tail grouse and Hungarian partridge), other non-game mammals, raptors and various songbirds.
 The proposal does not include any land use change which would yield changes to the wildlife habitat.
 The proposed action will not impact wildlife forage, cover, or traveling corridors.
 Nor will this action change the juxtaposition of wildlife forage, water, or hiding and thermal cover.

-The nominating lessees have indicated that if they purchased this tract, the land use would remain as a homesite and grazing land.
-There are no unique or critical wildlife habitats associated with the state tract and we do not expect direct or cumulative wildlife impacts would occur as a result of implementing the proposal.
+The nominating lessee has indicated that if they purchased these tracts, the land use would remain as grazing land.
+There are no unique or critical wildlife habitats associated with the state tracts and we do not expect direct or cumulative wildlife impacts would occur as a result of implementing the proposal.
 The proposed action will not have long-term negative affects on existing wildlife species and/or wildlife habitat because of its relatively small scale.